-When undergoing my first bathroom renovation, I was seduced by the elegance of marble flooring.
+When undergoing my first bathroom renovation, we were seduced by the elegance of marble flooring.
 It gave the existing drab, pink 1980’s tiled bathroom a sophisticated, modern look.
-I paired Bianco Carrara tile, accented with Emperador, with dark wood cabinetry and an antique, six-foot, hand-carved mirror from India.
+We paired Bianco Carrara tile, accented with Emperador, with dark wood cabinetry and an antique, six-foot, hand-carved mirror from India.
 “Absolutely gorgeous!” were among the many compliments my new bathroom received.

-Fast forward ten years later, and I am regretting the choice of marble for my bathroom flooring.
+Fast forward ten years later, and we are regretting the choice of marble for our bathroom flooring.
 Don’t get me wrong, the wood and marble are still a timeless combination, but the years have taken a toll on the marble, which fails to shine with the brilliance and style of earlier years.

 Marble Flooring is Porous

 Because marble is a natural stone, its highly porous nature absorbs acidic liquids and can become a nightmare for upkeep and maintenance.
 As suggested by the manufacturer, the stone was sealed and cleaned with regularity, but the staining due to urine around the toilet (did we mention it is a guest bathroom?) and etching due to hard water and soap products have decreased the luster of what has now become blotched.